Axel Tuanzebe: Personal life

 Tuanzebe was born in Bunia, in the Democratic Republic of the Congo.
-He relocated to England with his family at the age of four.
+He emigrated to England with his family in 2002.
 He attended St Cuthbert's RC High School in Rochdale and captained the Year 7 football team to the final of the English National Schools Cup at Stamford Bridge in 2009.
 In the same year, he was awarded Sports Boy of the Year by the Mayor of Rochdale.
 He also represented his school in cross-country and triple-jump.
 He is the younger brother of ex-Clitheroe striker Dimitri Tuanzebe.

-In July 2018, he broke the Guinness World Record for the fastest time to individually clear a game of Hungry Hungry Hippos, while in Los Angeles on Manchester United's pre-season tour.
+In July 2025, Tuanzebe sued Manchester United for alleged negligent medical advice.
+The claim related to a value of over £1 million, from a period between July 2022 and his loan to Stoke the following January.